svolain/Delivery-Calculator/README.md

 # Delivery Calculator

-This project is a Delivery Order Price Calculator UI (DOPC) built with React, TypeScript, and Vite.
+This project is a Delivery Order Price Calculator UI (DOPC) built with React and TypeScript.
 It allows users to calculate the total price of a delivery order, including cart value, small order surcharge, and delivery fee.
 The UI ensures validation, accessibility, and user-friendly feedback.

 ![login page](/public/dc.png)